victorpotasso/basic-as3-build-with-ant/README.md

 -----------
 It's a basic AS3 build with Apache ANT.

-Build
+Getting Started
 -----

+**Configuration**

+First of all you have to configurate some variable on `buid.properties`.

+**Build**

 It's very simple.
 Just go to the project directory on Terminal and run the command `ant` or `ant -buildfile build.xml`.
 These commands will run a default task on `buid.xml`.
 Also you can run a specific task e.g `ant preloader`.

 Thanks
 ------